We are available for therapy in-person or virtual sessions. Specialized Counseling. Call or Text Now. Located in Doylestown.

 I am the Clinical Director and Clinical Supervisor in our practice.
 I see clients on a daily basis and am also involved in management systems to keep our practice running efficiently to meet the current demand for therapy in our community at this challenging time.

-I have a personal interactive approach to help my client's reach their highest self.
+I have a personal interactive approach to helping my clients reach their highest self.
 I listen intently and provide guidance to help clients find the answers inside of themselves.
-Working in tandem with the teen therapists, I support parents in their role of the child's healing process as one of our Parent Support Therapists.
+Working in tandem with the teen therapists, I support parents in their role in the child's healing process as one of our Parent Support Therapists.
 While your child is meeting with their therapist, I am guiding and supporting you as parents.
-I am involved in helping parents whose adolescents are struggling with anxiety, depression, self esteem issues and other mental health issues.
+I am involved in helping parents whose adolescents are struggling with anxiety, depression, self-esteem issues, and other mental health issues.
 Since the pandemic and virtual schooling, School Avoidance has been something many adolescents and parents are struggling with.
-I work with the parents who are struggling with how much to push and when to stop pushing for the kids to go to school each day.
+I work with parents who are struggling with how much to push and when to stop pushing for the kids to go to school each day.
 The epidemic of School Avoidance at this time has parents pulling their hair out.
 They are working and are concerned about their adolescent possibly being home alone in an online school program.
 I support the parents to set boundaries if the decision comes to online schooling.
 With the help of Ellen Cuthrell, our Educational Psychotherapist, the family can choose a program that works for your adolescent and your family.

 I work with women and moms who are in transition.
 I work with empty nest syndrome and the difficult feelings that arise when we drop our kids at college and drive away with feelings of loss.
 Only to arrive home to an empty bedroom and begin to face the reality that our child no longer lives at home.
 I also work with women who are in narcissistic relationships, some of them are not yet aware that their partners have these issues.
 We can begin to reflect on the relationships and learn methods to calm and contextualize the tumultuous environment.
 I also work with moms who need support with their teenagers, and to help them navigate all of the exposure and stress they are under in this day and age.